Ferry from Mallorca to Ibiza

 How long is the ferry from Mallorca to Ibiza?

-Can I take my car on the ferry from Mallorca to Ibiza?
+Can I take my car on the Mallorca to Ibiza ferry?

-How much does a ferry cost from Mallorca to Ibiza?
+What does it cost for a ferry from Mallorca to Ibiza?

-Ferry price from Mallorca to Ibiza is based on a few booking preferences such as route, operator, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
-Prices will often vary by season.
+The price of a ferry from Mallorca to Ibiza can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

 Mallorca to Ibiza Ferry Offers and Discounts